NaufalXDs/NaufalXDs/README.md

 </div>

 <p align="center">
-  <i>I do what I'd like to do, I'm a tech or computer enthusiast. 🖥️</i>
+  <i>I do what I'd like to do.
+A tech and computer enthusiast, transforming hobbies into innovative tech projects.</i>
 </p>

 ---